gitpan/Ogre/README.txt

 INSTALLING OGRE UNDER UBUNTU

-As of the time of writing this (Aug 20, 2007), the current release of Ubuntu, Feisty Fawn, uses version 1.2.5 of OGRE, whereas these Perl binding require version 1.4.3.
-There are a couple ways to go about installing 1.4.3.
+As of the time of writing this (Aug 20, 2007), the current release of Ubuntu, Feisty Fawn, has a package for version 1.2.5 of OGRE, whereas this Perl module require version 1.4.3.
+There are a couple of ways to go about installing 1.4.3.

 First of all, be sure to uninstall any previous version of Ogre that you have installed.
 Otherwise, you might run into this problem: